CanonEnsemble/Hyperbolic-Chern-Numebrs/README.md

 - Projector matrices:

-  Inside the subfolders `G24` and `G48` are .txt files that give the projector matrices onto irreps of two translation groups of orders 24 and 48, respectively.
+  Inside the subfolders `G24` and `G48` are .txt files that give the projector matrices onto irreps of two translation groups of orders 24 and 48, respectively, which we call $G24$ and $G48$.
 The character table for $G24$ is given here:

   | $G24$| 1 | 2 |
   |-|-|-|